Family gatherings are often trickier for kids who struggle with

 These tips can help make gatherings go more smoothly for everyone.

-1. Plan activities your child can jump in and out of.
+Plan activities your child can jump in and out of.

-2. Have your child lead the littler kids.
+Have your child lead the younger kids.

-3. Make your child the event historian.
+Make your child the event historian.

-This is a fun role that can keep older kids busy.
-Give your child a camera or have him use his phone to document the event.
-Ask him to capture as many guests as possible.
-Consider brainstorming a question your child might ask each person, such as “If you had to describe our family in one word, what would it be?”
+This is a fun role that will keep older kids busy.
+Give your child a camera or a phone to document the event.
+Ask your child to capture as many guests and scenes as possible.
+Consider brainstorming a question your child can ask each person at the gathering, such as “If you had to describe our family in one word, what would it be?”

-4. Set out cooperative games.
+Set out cooperative games.

+Max or one by game company Peaceable Kingdom (like Snug as a Bug in a Rug, or Cauldron Quest).
 Even simpler?
-Have him pick out a jigsaw puzzle to work on with whoever wants to help put it together.
+Pick out a jigsaw puzzle; your child can work on it with whoever wants to help put it together.

 Offering kids choices gives them a say about family activities.
 And that can help them maintain emotional self-control.

 Maybe your family likes activities that involve music and singing.
 Let your child choose the songs for a family caroling outing.
 Or, see if your child wants to play the guitar for a summer campfire sing-along.
 You can even make your child the judge of a family karaoke competition.